 Although most of the prophecies about Israel being gathered from the nations and returning to the land of Israel occur after the captivities, especially the Babylonian captivity, the prophecies of the return to the land are not fully fulfilled by the return from Babylon.
 For one thing, from the time of the Babylonian captivity even until today there have always been more Jews in the diaspora, the Jews who live outside of Israel, than in the land of Israel.
 The prophecy of Israel’s return to the land of Israel in Ezekiel 39:28 specifically says no one will be left behind in the nations.

 Furthermore, there are a few verses that acknowledge that Israel was scattered among the nations long before the Babylonian captivity.
 God had said if Israel sinned they would be scattered among the nations (Lev.
 26:33; Deut.
 4:27), and Israel started sinning very early and people left Israel or were taken captive and deported.
 The Psalmist (likely David) prays that God will bring Israel back from the nations to which they had been scattered (Ps.
 106:47).
 Isaiah 11:11-12, which was written more than 100 years before the deportations of the Babylonian captivity started, says that the Israelites had already been scattered to Assyria, Egypt, Ethiopia (Cush), Elam, Shinar, Hamath (in northern Syria) and the coasts (or islands) of the Mediterranean Sea.

-[For more on Israel and Judah being brought back to the Promised Land, see commentary on Jer.
-32:37.
+[For more on Jesus’ Millennial Kingdom, see Appendix 3, “Christ’s Future Kingdom on Earth.”
 For more on the two future resurrections, the Resurrection of the Righteous and the Resurrection of the Unrighteous, see commentary on Acts 24:15.
 For more on the Sheep and Goat Judgment and the “big picture” chronology of the end times, see commentary on Matthew 25:32].